shahhi/Colonic-Crypt-Segmentation/README.md

 </table>

 Due to large size (4536 x 4704 x 3) of image to save computational power decided to generate patch sizes of 512 x 512.
 Saved the path of each patch, path to its mask and annoted class (1 crypt 0 background) in a train_data.csv file for easy access.

+This process is been carried out in Datapreprocessing.ipynb

 ```bash